bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

           port: 3306                   # mysql is using 3306 bi-directional port.
 So this is no need to be changed.
 ```

+If the database is in a different namespace, add `egress.to.namespaceSelector` field under the `egress.to`.

 ## Egress example - DENY outbound (egress) traffic from an application

 If you want to prevent an application from establishing any connections to outside of the Pod.